About Enrollment Flows and Petitions

 return parameter to the Petition start URL, Base64 encoding the desired return URL.
 For example:

-If the decoded return parameter does not match a whitelist entry, it will be ignored.
+If the decoded return parameter does not match an allow list entry, it will be ignored.

 There are two important considerations to remember when using Petition Specific Redirect Targets:

 - Filtering is not performed on the URL when it is issued.
-As such, the whitelist should be tightly constrained to limit what URLs can be supplied for the
+As such, the allow list should be tightly constrained to limit what URLs can be supplied for the

 returnparameter, including what parameters or valid characters can be provided.
-(Keep is mind whitelist validation does not occur until the redirect is issued, so it is possible to submit invalid URLs, but they will be ignored.)
+(Keep is mind allow list validation does not occur until the redirect is issued, so it is possible to submit invalid URLs, but they will be ignored.)

 Base64 encoding can result in URL special characters, specifically